 In the ongoing Campus Martius case, ACLU attorneys have brought just such a claim, arguing that under Section 1983, the private groups named as defendants are constitutionally liable for First Amendment violations because they “were performing public functions of managing a public park.”
 The case also argues the DPD conspired to deprive activists of their free speech rights.
 The crucial difference in the ongoing Campus Martius case and others like it may come down to the fact that Campus Martius Park is owned, ultimately, by the city of Detroit.

-While a complaint regarding a municipal officer can be taken to an elected board of police commissioners (who may or may not have subpoena power), no such formal mechanism exists for the private security industry.
+While a complaint regarding a municipal officer can be taken to an elected board of police commissioners, no such formal mechanism exists for the private security industry.
 Those who feel they have been wronged by private guards may have no other option but to complain to the guards’ supervisors.

 “Unfortunately, businesses are not going to lend a very friendly ear to complaints about their private security forces,” the ACLU’s Steinberg told Truthout.

-PARC’s deputy director Matthew Barge told Truthout that it’s up to private security firms to come up with internal accountability and reporting mechanisms; he works with private firms to put those policies in place.
+The Resource Center’s deputy director Matthew Barge told Truthout that it’s up to private security firms to come up with internal accountability and reporting mechanisms.
+He works with private firms to put those policies in place.

 Barge says private security firms should follow the example of many municipal police departments across the United States that have taken steps to make their public accountability processes transparent and accessible to the public in recent years, especially the process by which citizens can make complaints.